jimfinnis/angort/README.md

-pop | (list -- item) | remove and return the last item push | (item list --) | append an item map | (iter func -- list) | apply a function to an iterable, giving a list inject | (start iter func -- result) | set an internal value (the accumulator) to "start", then iterate, applying the function (which must take two arguments) to the accumulator and the iterator's value, setting the accumulator to this new value before moving on.
+pop | (list -- item) | remove and return the last item push | (item list --) | append an item map | (iter func -- list) | apply a function to an iterable, giving a list reduce | (start iter func -- result) | set an internal value (the accumulator) to "start", then iterate, applying the function (which must take two arguments) to the accumulator and the iterator's value, setting the accumulator to this new value before moving on.

 As an example, here's an Angort implementation of the map function (which is actually defined in as a native word):